-If your shoulder muscles are tight, you’ll have a tough time doing the barbell version of the chest press.
+If your shoulder muscles are tight, you’ll have a tough time doing the barbell version of either the chest press or bench press.
 Dumbbells will be slightly easier.
-Only slightly though.

 The Swiss Bar, also known as the American Bar has multiple handles that you can hold on to for the bench press.
 You can use a neutral grip, one turned inwards, a wide grip, a close one as well as something right in between.